HidekiKawahara/worldGUItools/README.md

-# WORLD GUI tools for explorational research and education of speech science
+# WORLD GUI tools for explorational research/education of speech science and technology
 GUI tools for WORLD vocoder

 ## MATLAB application